 - 1. Introduction and environmental assessment context - 2.
 Project overview - 3.
 Alternative means of carrying out the project - 4.
-Public consultation

-- 5. Aboriginal engagement

-- 6. Summary of environmental effects assessment for each valued components, including:

-- a. description of the baseline;

-- b. anticipated changes to the environment

-- c. anticipated effects on valued components

-- d. mitigation measures

-- e. significance of residual effects

-- 7. Follow-up and monitoring programs proposed
+Public participation - 5.
+Aboriginal engagement - 6.
+Summary of environmental effects assessment for each valued components, including: - a. description of the physical and human environments; - b. anticipated changes to the environment; - c. anticipated effects on valued components; - d. mitigation measures; - e. significance of residual effects. - 7.
+Follow-up and monitoring programs proposed

-The summary will have sufficient details for the reader to learn and understand the project, potential environmental effects, mitigation measures, and the significance of the residual effects.
+The summary will have sufficient details for the reader to learn and understand the project, potential environmental effects, proposed mitigation measures, and the significance of the residual effects.
 The summary will include key maps illustrating the project location and key project components.